-The assessment of security for Tram Line 1 was made qualitatively, considering the extent to which tram stops and vehicles would provide, directly or indirectly, increased safety for tram travellers, according to the guidance in GOMMMS.
-Table 7.20 summarises the appreciation of the security impacts for each indicator, considering the changes in conditions between the existing and after implementation scenarios.
+The assessment of security for Tram Line 1 was made qualitatively, considering the extent to which tram stops and vehicles are expected to provide, directly or indirectly, increased safety for tram travellers, according to the guidance in GOMMMS.
+Table 7.26 summarises the appreciation of the security impacts for each indicator, considering the changes in conditions between the existing and after implementation scenarios.